 In addition, the format of job adverts (such as lengthy job descriptions with too many bullet points on the position’s responsibilities) can also subliminally discourage female job seekers from applying.
 On the other hand, messages that underline the company's collaborative nature can spike a significant interest from women and other underrepresented groups, especially in male-dominated fields like computer science.
 Similarly, adverts that highlight a company’s values and missions are also perceived as more appealing for female job seekers.

 These findings have been around for a few years, so what are some solutions to overcome these mistakes and ensure inclusive attraction of applicants?

 “Solution: make it easy for diverse candidates to apply.”

 Many businesses have made significant efforts to include gender-neutral language in their recruiting materials.
 Textio, a leading augmented writing platform, uses artificial intelligence (AI) to offer automated text tools that detect and analyse gendered language in job adverts, helping companies attract a greater level of applicant diversity.

-Impactually, attempting to get more female applicants in STEM, offers other solutions such as widening recruitment platforms, using words that appeal to female applicants, or separating job specifications into 2 lists of ‘musts’.
+Impactually, attempting to receive more female applicants in STEM, offers other solutions such as widening recruitment platforms, using words that appeal to female applicants or separating job specifications into 2 lists of ‘musts’.
 Similar nudges are also used in recruitment strategies to engage more female talent in the legal sector.

 Norvatis, a healthcare company, takes an integrative approach and combines diversity training with nudges, using AI assessment tools to scan for gendered language in their job ads.